 What We Do

 We are the communications team for the Free Methodist Church – USA.
-We lead communication and brand strategy for the national church, including our web, print and mobile channels.
+We lead communication and brand strategy for the national church, including our web and print channels.
 We also implement and support technology for the denomination.
-We produce a monthly magazine for Free Methodists, manage websites, tell stories, and more.
+We produce a monthly magazine, manage websites, tell stories, and more.

 The official publishing institution was established by the church at the 1886 general conference.
 The business — started and built by Arnold — was purchased for $8,000.
 He was named publisher and Roberts elected editor of The Free Methodist (precursor to Light & Life magazine).

 The denomination’s new publishing business grew from its humble beginnings as a single publication venture — owning only a few pieces of office furniture … and scanty mechanical equipment — into a fully-equipped operation housed in three separate Chicago locations.
 The publishing house was at one time estimated to be worth several hundred thousand dollars and it contributed thousands of dollars, from its growing profits, to the mission and ministries of the church.
 The FM publishing house embodied the vision, courage and executive ability of those who took part in its initial development.